Gordon Grdina Nomad Trio with Matt Mitchell & Jim Black

 The Nomad Trio sounds like they have twenty different grooves running simultaneously in each of their minds – and they're the same grooves, so when they burst into any one of them, they're all right there.

 This is how, led by the drumset, the band can jump around from a blastbeat to vaguely swing-time to a heavy metal groove to supercharged improvisation and beyond.

 The oud switch happens at “Cali-lacs”.
 Ambient at first, the track gets into a groove halfway through.
 One particular crash cymbal really amps up the energy in the oud solo, to the point where the piano can take flight in a dynamic solo.
 Jim Black has a way of highlighting every piece of percussion at his disposal as the band zooms from groove to groove.

-On Boiling Point, Matt Mitchell explores the piano thoroughly to colour-in all the intricate spaces of the ensemble.
+On this album, Matt Mitchell explores the piano thoroughly to colour-in all the intricate spaces of the ensemble.
 The left-hand bass hooks up with the electric guitar to great effect, but often it's two hands chording with aplomb.
 He even hints at bebop language sometimes when he solos.

 “Shibuya” starts with soft guitar power-chording, then droning accompaniment for a piano solo.
 This track, like the whole first half of the album, shows the patience and depth of listening among the ensemble.

 But what is the album's 'boiling point'?
 Maybe there is none – maybe it reveals that the goal is to sustain constant excitement through a whole performance, whether in the studio or on stage to a jubilant Ironworks crowd?